blankJean Lenti Ponsetto

 Following graduation in 1978, she was named the school's first assistant women's basketball coach by then head coach Doug Bruno.
 Ironically, she then hired him as head women's coach when he returned to that position in 1988.

-Her work within the Chicago sports scene was been well noted.
+Her work within the Chicago sports scene has been duly noted.
 Ponsetto was named one of the top 100 most influential women in Chicago by the Chicago Sun-Times (she was ranked second in sports category behind Chicago Bears owner Virginia McCaskey) in 2004, and in the spring of 2003 she was awarded the Leonardo Da Vinci Outstanding Achievement in Education Award by the Sons of Italy.
-Ponsetto was inducted into the Chicagoland Sports Hall of Fame in 2007, whose membership includes Ray Meyer, Mike Ditka, Walter Payton, Michael Jordan, Frank Thomas and Doug Bruno.
+Ponsetto was inducted into the Chicagoland Sports Hall of Fame in 2007, whose membership includes Ray Meyer, Mike Ditka, Walter Payton and Michael Jordan.

-Married to former Blue Demon basketball star Joe Ponsetto, she comes from a family intertwined in education and athletics.
+Married to former Blue Demon basketball star Joe Ponsetto, the current Assistant Village Manager and Village Prosecutor in west suburban Maywood, she comes from a family intertwined in education and athletics.
 One brother, Frank Lenti, is head football coach at Mt.
 Carmel High School in Chicago.
 In the fall of 1999, the Chicago Tribune named Frank as the high school football coach of the century in Illinois.
 Another brother, David, is an assistant under Frank with the Caravan.
-Two other brothers work for the DePaul athletics department as Michael is the Director of Athletics Facilities and Eugene is the school's all-time winningest coach as the head softball coach.
-Ponsetto's sister Marilyn, who recently retired as the Teacher Coordinator for Students with Learning Disabilities in south suburban Dolton, is a DePaul graduate, as are Eugene and David.
+Two other brothers work for the DePaul athletics department as Michael is the Director of Athletic Facilities and Eugene is the school's all-time winningest coach as the head softball coach.
+Jeanne's sister Marilyn, who recently retired as the Teacher Coordinator for Students with Learning Disabilities in south suburban Dolton, is a DePaul graduate as are Eugene and David.